-7 Describe how the school will support Our school district collects data on measures of quality and climate, efforts to reduce the overuse of discipline disaggregated by subgroups of students including rates of out of school practices that remove students from the suspensions, In-school suspensions, expulsions, chronic absenteeism, and classroom, specifically addressing the effects provides training and monthly reports to school administrators, special on all subgroups of students. education coordinators, and lead special education teachers.
+Our school district collects data on measures of quality and climate, disaggregated by subgroups of students including rates of out of school suspensions, In-school suspensions, expulsions, chronic absenteeism, and provides training and monthly reports to school administrators, special education coordinators, and lead special education teachers.
 Special education department also provides training and strategies from the district's behavior intervention specialist and court liaison.